 6. Help reps compartmentalize and break down goals

-This is crucial for making goals more achievable while helping sales teams better handle the stress that comes with accomplishing big goals.
+This makes goals more achievable and helps sales teams handle the stress of big targets.

 “Aside from transparency and general support to the team, I think that compartmentalization is one of the best things a sales leader can do to help their teams avoid burnout and frustration in their role,” Stephanie Sanders, the Head of Sales at Contractbook points out.